scalameta/coc-metals/readme.md

 ### Theme

-The screen shots are a mixture of both vim and neovim.
+The screen shots are in [Neovim](https://neovim.io/).
 The theme is [onedark](https://github.com/joshdick/onedark.vim) with syntax highlighting added by [vim-scala](https://github.com/derekwyatt/vim-scala).
-The status bar is [vim-airline](https://github.com/vim-airline/vim-airline), and vim in being ran in [iTerm2](https://iterm2.com/).
+The status bar is [vim-airline](https://github.com/vim-airline/vim-airline), and all being ran in [iTerm2](https://iterm2.com/).